lucianghinda/allaboutcoding/cloi2yd2y000c09jtgkw8ceoe.md

 * [localhost](https://github.com/socketry/localhost) - *"This gem provides a convenient API for generating per-user self-signed root certificates"*

-* [activerecord-nulldb-adapter](https://github.com/nulldb/nulldb) - ***"****NullDB is the Null Object pattern as applied to ActiveRecord database adapters.
+* [activerecord-nulldb](https://github.com/nulldb/nulldb) - "*NullDB is the Null Object pattern as applied to ActiveRecord database adapters.
 It is a database backend that translates database interactions into no-ops.
 Using NullDB enables you to test your model business logic - including after\_save hooks - without ever touching a real database"*

 ### Design Patterns